 In short, we are happier.
 And we still get a ton of work-related things done – some of them even better than before.

-This is the third edition of Remoto.
-Here’s what happened in 2021:
+This is the sixth edition of Remoto.
+Here’s what happened before: